Camp Darby demonstrates its Power Projection Platform capabilities

 |0

-This work, Camp Darby demonstrates its Power Projection Platform capabilities [Image 3 of 3], by Chiara Mattirolo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Darby demonstrates its Power Projection Platform capabilities, by Chiara Mattirolo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT